 It is Easy to Lose Data: A lot of data loss occurs as a result of hardware malfunctions or human error as opposed to natural disasters.
 This means that your data is very easy to lose.

 Some Data is Invaluable: Some of your business data cannot be recovered once it is lost.

-Database Management System (DBMS) refers to a software package that helps you manage databases easily and effectively, which allows you to organise your data properly.
-DBMS has many advantages, for example, it allows you to store, manipulate and retrieve data from databases.
-It also enables you to perform transactions and provides protection to your data.
+Database Management System (DBMS) refers to a software package that helps you manage databases easily and effectively, which allows you to organize your data properly.
+DBMS has many advantages, for example, it allows you to store, manipulate, and retrieve data from databases.
+It also enables you perform transactions and provides protection to your data.
 You may also need a sound backup and recovery software such as Veritas NetBackup.

 Disaster recovery and backup and recovery are not mutually exclusive.
 Actually, best practices will include both approaches.
 You need to put in place a regular and consistent data backup and recovery plan to protect your business and its data from unplanned loses.
 Remember that data backup is one form of a disaster recovery plan while the latter is part of an overall security plan.
 Preparing for worst-case scenarios allows you to ensure business continuity and quick recovery times for your critical business data.